gabe565/pwgen-go/docs/pwgen.md

 ### Options

 ```
-      --completion string   Output command-line completion code for the specified shell.
-Can be 'bash', 'zsh', 'fish', or 'powershell'.
       --config string     Config file (default $HOME/.config/pwgen-go/config.toml)
   -c, --count int         Number of passphrases to generate (default 10)
   -h, --help              help for pwgen
   -t, --template string   Template used to generate passphrases.
-Either a Go template or a named template. (default "diceware-3")
+Either a Go template or a named template (see "pwgen templates"). (default "diceware-3")
       --wordlist string   Wordlist to use (one of: long, short1, short2) (default "long")
 ```